 What are the profiles New Trier puts on my iPad?

 All iPads are enrolled in New Trier's Mobile Device Management (MDM) system called JAMF (Self Service).
-All iPads purchased or borrowed from New Trier are enrolled in Apple's Device Enrollment Program (DEP).
-These profiles allow New Trier to assign apps to students, track missing iPads, and allow iPads to be used for testing.
-These profiles shall not be removed while the student attends New Trier.
+This installs an enrollment profile, which allows New Trier to assign apps to students, track missing iPads, and allow iPads to be used for testing.
+This profile shall not be removed while the student attends New Trier.
 Violation of this could result in discipline as outlined in the AUR .

 My student no longer attends New Trier and we need to remove the profiles on the iPad, how do we do that?